 What is VoIP?
-Voice over Internet Protocol is a phone service that can save you money on your phone bill and give you extra calling features.
+Voice over Internet Protocol, known more commonly as VoIP, is a phone service that can save you money on your phone bill and give you extra calling features.

 VoIP is an alternative to traditional circuit-switched phone service (also known as POTS - Plain Old Telephone Service).